spd010273/event_manager/docs/usage.md

 # Usage

 ## Work Item Queries
-Event Manager relies on work_item_queries to generate parameters for action queries or remote API calls
+Event Manager relies on work_item_queries to generate parameters for action queries or remote API calls.

+work_item_queries perform several critical tasks:

+* Gathering arguments for the action
+* Sanity checking the state of the data
+* implementing customer/business logic
+* Limiting the scope of the action

 work item queries can take multiple bindpoints pertaining to the event that happened.
 The following values from the new tb_event_queue row will be bound into the query, if a bindpoint exists: